11968-ship-it/holbertonschool-binary_trees/README.md

 # Holbertonschool-binary_trees

 A C project that implements core operations on binary trees, including node creation, insertion, deletion, and tree traversals.
-It also includes functions to measure tree properties (height, size, balance) and identify relationships like siblings and uncles.
-The project emphasizes recursion, pointer management, and tree structure analysis.
+It also provides functions to measure properties (height, size, balance) and identify relationships (siblings, uncles).

 ## Data Structure
 **Basic Binary Tree**